-Make an appointment with your doctor if you experience signs and symptoms of spinal arteriovenous malformation.
+Make an appointment with your health care provider if you experience symptoms of spinal arteriovenous malformation.

 The specific cause isn't known.
-Most spinal AVMs are present at birth (congenital), but others may occur later in life.
+Most spinal AVMs are present at birth (congenital), but others may happen later in life.

 There are no known risk factors for spinal arteriovenous malformation.
 The condition occurs equally in men and women.

-Untreated, spinal arteriovenous malformation can lead to progressive disability by damaging the spinal cord and surrounding tissues.
-Specific complications may include:
+Without treatment, spinal arteriovenous malformation can cause disability that gets worse over time.
+This is from damage to the spinal cord and surrounding tissues.
+These problems may include:

 - Pain, tingling and numbness (sensory deficits)